Polydile/dile-components/packages/dile-overlay-mixin/README.md

 ## Properties

-The component offers several properties to configure the way it works.
+The mixin offers several properties to customize the the way it shows the overlay.

 - **horizontalAlign**: String property to set the horizontal position of the menu.
 Valid values are "left", "right" or "center".
 Default to "left".
 - **verticalAlign**: String property to set the vertical position of the menu.
 Valid values are "bottom", "center" or "top".
 Default to "bottom".